-From these survival functions, OS models generate continuous, patient-specific risk scores that quantify individual prognosis.
-These scores are then used to stratify patients into clinically meaningful risk groups, typically via median or quantile thresholds, to distinguish individuals with aggressive disease trajectories from those who are likely to experience more indolent courses~\cite{GLIO_SURV}.
+From these survival functions, OS models generate continuous, patient-specific risk scores that quantify individual treatment trajectories.
+These scores are then used to stratify patients into clinically meaningful risk groups, typically via median or quartile thresholds, to distinguish individuals with aggressive disease trajectories from those who are likely to experience more indolent courses~\cite{GLIO_SURV}.
 Such stratification is central to precision oncology, informing decisions on therapeutic intensity, surveillance frequency, and eligibility for targeted or experimental treatments.